B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 Shape 2 - The Proper B Major Chord: The "A Shape"

-Here we have the B Major chord "A shape".
-This is the second full go-to B chord shape I teach my pupils after the "E shape".
-It's based on an open A Major chord shape per the CAGED System I talk about in my beginner music theory book
+Here we have the B major chord “A shape”.
+This is the second full go-to B chord shape I teach my pupils after the “E shape”.

 b major chord shape guitar how to play barre easy diagram finger positions beginner A shape chord